sontek/sontek_net/sontek-frontend/posts/2022/learning_spanish.md

 ## Conclusion
 I believe a data-driven approach to language learning will be an effective way to get me speaking better spanish.
 It was a ton of fun to play with spaCy, pandas, and jupyter as well!

-I'll improve the data analysis over time as well but I do believe this is a pretty good starting point!
+I will improve the data analysis over time as well but I do believe this is a pretty good starting point!

 <center>
 <img src="/images/posts/learning_spanish/meme.png" />